Balluff/docker-sws/readme.md

 On this project we provide a simple but powerful webserver in a small and fast container image.

-Also this project is to test the integration between Github and the [docker cloud](https://cloud.docker.com) for automated building and testing after git push.
+Also this project is to test the integration between Github and the [Docker Cloud](https://cloud.docker.com) for automated building and testing after git push.

 ## References